Accident prevention program.

 , Safety committees and safety meetings.

-(2) Each employer shall develop a formal accident-prevention program, tailored to the needs of the particular plant or operation and to the type of hazard involved.
+(2) You must develop a formal accident-prevention program, tailored to the needs of the particular plant or operation and to the type of hazard involved.
 The department may be contacted for assistance in developing appropriate programs.

 (3) The following are the minimal program elements for all employers: